Sunspot simulations with MURaM -- I. Parameter study using potential field initial conditions: Results

-The maximal total velocity, $v$, was found outside but near the spot boundary, outside of which it dropped to the quiet-sun average.
+The maximal total velocity, $v$, was found to be outside, but near the spot boundary, beyond which it dropped to the quiet-sun average.
 Most simulation runs have a minor local maximum near the umbral boundary.

-In summary, as shown in Fig.~\ref{fig:vr_map}, a pattern that appears characteristic of the potential field simulations with $B_0\ge80\,$kG presented here is the bi-directional flows exhibited by the penumbral structure: radial outflows (blue) resembling the observed Evershed flows are present in the mid and outer-penumbra, yet the inner penumbra is characterised by strong inflows (red) combined with down-flows.
-Bi-directional flows were first reported in high-resolution observations by \citet{2011IAUS..273..134S} as counter-Evershed flows.
-Recently, \citet{GarciaRivas+2024} showed that some of these counter-Evershed flows correspond to bi-directional flows that act as a precursor to the formation of a stable penumbra.

-The simulation with a closed bottom boundary inside the magnetic trunk (\textquotesingle{}160\_opp000b\textquotesingle{}) has elongated granules instead of penumbral filaments, hence no outflows.
+In summary, as shown in Fig.~\ref{fig:vr_map}, a pattern that appears \mbox{characteristic} of the potential field simulations with $B_0\ge80\,$kG presented here is manifested by the bi-directional flows \mbox{exhibited} by the penumbral structure: radial outflows (blue) \mbox{resembling} the observed Evershed flows are present in the mid and outer penumbra, yet the inner penumbra is char\-acterised by strong inflows (red) combined with downflows. \mbox{Bi-directional} flows were first reported in high-resolution obser\-vations by \citet{2011IAUS..273..134S} as counter-Evershed flows. \mbox{Recently}, \citet{GarciaRivas+2024} showed that some of these counter-Evershed flows correspond to bi-directional flows that act as a precursor to the formation of a stable penumbra.
+The simulation with a closed bottom boundary inside the magnetic trunk (`160\_opp000b') has elongated granules instead of penumbral filaments and, hence, no outflows.

-\llabel{line:text_fig_map_vzr_hr}Figure~\ref{fig:vr_map_hr} shows that the high-resolution (32/16\,km) simulations have, however, both filaments with bi-directional flows and those with normal Evershed flows, meaning up-flows in the filament heads, outflows along the whole lengths of the filaments, and down-flows at the outer ends and between the filaments.
-The simulation that started with high-resolution (\textquotesingle{}160\_opp000h\textquotesingle{}) has faster outflows (Fig.~\ref{fig:v_azi}, upper panel), consistent with the resolution dependence of the Evershed flow speed reported by \citet{2012ApJ...750...62R}.
-The simulation that started at low resolution and was later regridded to high resolution (\textquotesingle{}160\_opp000ho\textquotesingle{}\llabel{line:160_opp000ho}) has slower outflows, because the flow speeds decrease over time, and this simulation is evaluated at a later time.
+Figure~\ref{fig:vr_map_hr} shows that the high-resolution (32/16\,km) simulations have, however, both filaments with bi-directional flows and those with normal Evershed flows, meaning upflows in the filament heads, outflows along the whole lengths of the filaments, and downflows at the outer ends and between the filaments.
+The simulation that started with high-resolution (`160\_opp000h') has faster outflows (Fig.~\ref{fig:v_azi}, upper panel), consistent with the resolution dependence of the Evershed flow speed reported by \citet{2012ApJ...750...62R}.
+The simulation that started at low resolution and was later regridded to high resolution (`160\_opp000ho') has slower outflows, because the flow speeds decrease over time and this simulation is evaluated at a later time.